History of the M1 Abrams: Production issues

 American press coverage of the XM1 program was critical of the tank and its perceived design flaws.
 Some press characterized the XM1 as being ridden with unnecessarily expensive gold plating.
 One report falsely claimed the XM1 unit cost was three times as much as the M60.
-Much of the criticisms of the tank were championed by a series of reports by the newly founded Project on Military Procurement (later renamed the Project on Government Oversight).
+Many of the criticisms of the tank were championed by a series of reports by the newly founded Project on Military Procurement (later renamed the Project on Government Oversight).
 Beginning in 1981, Project on Military Procurement founder Dina Rasor leveled charges that the tank was experiencing excessive cost growth and was too vulnerable.
 Rasor's criticism failed to generate any serious opposition to the program, which maintained strong support from Congress and the Pentagon.
 American tank historian Steven J. Zaloga characterized American press criticism of the XM1 as "ill-founded".
 Zaloga wrote the issues uncovered by the tank trials were "not particularly serious".
 Responding to some of the alleged criticism in King of the Killing Zone (1989), journalist Orr Kelly wrote that "The truth is close to the opposite."
 Kelly said the program "ranks as one of the Army's best managed", producing a tank in "a remarkably short time" while avoiding "gold-plating" and utilizing effective competition.

 In May 1979 the Secretary of Defense approved the XM1 for low-rate initial production for 110 vehicles.
 In October 1979 Defense Secretary Harold Brown approved 352 production tanks for the 1980 fiscal year.

 The first two delivered XM1 "Abrams" were debuted at a ceremony at Lima Army Tank Plant in Lima, Ohio in February 1980.
 General Creighton Abrams' widow christened the tank with a bottle of champagne smashed over the tank's gun barrel.
 The tank's name had been revealed years before by Army Secretary Howard "Bo" Callaway.
 The Army Secretary had preempted the Army's unannounced plans to name the tank after General George C. Marshall.

 Avco Lycoming engine production underpaced tank production for the first three years after the start of the initial production model.
 Its production plant in Stratford, Connecticut, was in poor condition.
 For the first few years engines were swapped out between hulls for tests.
 When one tank was finished being put through its paces, the engine would be pulled out and placed in another vehicle for more tests.
 At one point, 35 tanks at Lima were idled without engines.
 The problems were acute that Congress briefly considered establishing a second source for the engine.